kubeflow/website/content/docs/aws/aws-e2e.md

 #### Route53

+It is handy to have a domain managed by Route53 to deal with all the DNS records you will have to add (wildcard for istio-ingressgateway, validation for the certificate manager, etc).

-Register or delegate a domain in a Route53 hosted zone, in our example we have delegated the subdomain platform.domain.com.
+In case your `domain.com` zone is not managed by Route53, you need to delegate a subdomain management in a Route53 hosted zone, in our example we have delegated the subdomain platform.domain.com.
+To do that, create a new hosted zone `platform.domain.com`, copy the NS entries that will be created and in turn create these NS records in the `domain.com` zone.

+The records in the hosted zone will be created in the next section of this guide.

 #### Certificate Manager

 Create two certificates in Certificate Manager for `*.platform.domain.com`, one in N.Virginia and one in the region of your choice.
 That is because Cognito [requires](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html) a certificate in N.Virginia in order to have a custom domain for a user pool.
 The second is required by the ingress-gateway in case the platform does not run in N.Virginia, in our example Dublin.
+For the validation of both certificates, you will be asked to create one record in the hosted zone we created above.

 #### Cognito